GLOBAL MARKETS-Europe leads stock market recovery on firmer business growth | Headlines

 Global shares edged up on Wednesday as U.S. stock futures steadied after a pullback in tech darlings while European markets were buoyed by accelerating business activity and positive earnings.

-The Euro STOXX index added 1.3%, heading for its best day in nearly two months, helped by data showing euro zone business activity quickened last month, while the services industry returned to growth.
+The Euro STOXX index added 1.3% as it headed for its best day in nearly two months, helped by data showing eurozone business activity quickened last month, while the services industry returned to growth.
 Top performers included Germany's Rational and Merck after well-received numbers.

-The MSCI world equity index, which tracks shares in 49 countries, was trading 0.1% higher after a sell-off on Tuesday from near record highs.
+The MSCI world equity index, which tracks shares in 49 countries, was trading 0.2% higher after a sell-off on Tuesday from near-record highs.
 It wasn't all rosy, however.
-MSCI's broadest index of Asia-Pacific shares outside Japan sank 0.4% for its fourth consecutive day of losses, although Asian trading was thin due to holidays in Japan, China and South Korea.
+MSCI's broadest index of Asia-Pacific shares outside Japan sank 0.3% for its fourth consecutive day of losses, although Asian trading was thin due to holidays in Japan, China, and South Korea.

-India's Nifty 50 was 0.8% higher and headed for its best day in a week as the central bank rolled out a series of measures to support the coronavirus-ravaged economy, including allowing certain small borrowers more time to repay loans.
-Nasdaq futures were up 0.4% after a sharp fall overnight, while S&P 500 futures also added 0.3%.
+India's Nifty 50 was 0.8% higher, its best day in a week, as the central bank rolled out a series of measures to support the coronavirus-ravaged economy, including allowing certain small borrowers more time to repay loans.
+Nasdaq futures were up 0.6% after a sharp fall overnight, while S&P 500 futures also added 0.4%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)